microsoft/PowerApps-TestEngine/src/docs/content/context/ring-deployment-model.md

 Within each release, features are introduced in different namespaces to facilitate testing and feedback:

-- **Experimental Namespace**: New features are first included in the Experimental namespace.
+- **Preview Namespace**: New features are first included in the Preview namespace.
 This allows early adopters to test and provide feedback on these features before they are widely released.
 - **TestEngine Namespace**: After initial testing and refinement, features are promoted to the TestEngine namespace.
 This namespace is designed for wider usage, ensuring that the features are robust and ready for broader deployment.

 ## Integration into Power Platform Command Line